William Irvine (Scottish evangelist): New direction

-Irvine quickly became dissatisfied with the Faith Missions Holiness teachings, growing organization and tolerance of churches.
+Irvine quickly became dissatisfied with the Faith Mission's rules, disciplines, teachings, growing organization and tolerance of churches.
 During July 1897, Irvine was described as "repining over the spiritual laxity of the churches; and was spending much time in prayer for a revival".
 He began preaching a return to methods set forth in Matthew Chapter 10 during 1897, and began recruiting Faith Mission "workers" to his views.
 During this period, he became acquainted with the Carroll family who were involved with the Faith Mission work and who eventually followed him into the ministry.
 In August 1897, Irvine and John Long held meetings independent of Faith Mission, in Nenagh, County Tipperary, Ireland.
 Upwards of 30 who attended "got converted".
 These new followers renounced their former church ties and later gave up all they had and became workers in the new church, although no formal break with the Faith Mission occurred at that time.